SomebodyLikeEveryBody/Hygi0Quizz/README.md

 #### IV.1.2) Further informations:
 By default, **you have to answer to 5 questions to get a final score**, 5 questions that are taken randomly in all the questions written in the quizzes.js file.

-**If your quizzes.js file have less than 5 questions** you will have to answer to all questions that are in the file to get a score, it is ged !
+**If your quizzes.js file have less than 5 questions** you will have to answer to all questions that are in the file to get a score, it is self managed !

 However, it is **5 questions by default, but you can modify this** by adding `?n=X` at the end of the url and pressing entry to do training with 1, 2, 3, ..., all questions in the quiz.
 If you enter a number greater than the number of questions available, it will set a number equal to the number of the questions, it is self managed !
 `<image 1: home avec info-bulle disant que c'est une session avec 5 questions>`